Perfect graph: Incremental constructions

 If the vertices of a chordal graph are colored in the order of an incremental construction sequence using a greedy coloring algorithm, the result will be an optimal coloring.
 The reverse of the vertex ordering used in this construction is called an elimination order.
 Similarly, if the vertices of a distance-hereditary graph are colored in the order of an incremental construction sequence, the resulting coloring will be optimal.
 If the vertices of a comparability graph are colored in the order of a linear extension of its underlying partial order, the resulting coloring will be optimal.
 This property is generalized in the family of perfectly orderable graphs, the graphs for which there exists an ordering that, when restricted to any induced subgraph, causes greedy coloring to be optimal.
 The cographs are exactly the graphs for which all vertex orderings have this property.
+Another subclass of perfectly orderable graphs are the complements of tolerance graphs, a generalization of interval graphs.